danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 **Explanation:**

-`__dir__` is a built-in method provided by the [Kernel module](https://docs.ruby-lang.org/en/3.2/Kernel.html#method-i-__dir__) that returns the absolute path of the directory containing the current file.
+[__dir__](https://docs.ruby-lang.org/en/3.3/Kernel.html#method-i-__dir__) is a built-in method provided by the Kernel module.
+It returns the absolute path of the directory containing the current file.
 Since it's being called in the `config/environment.rb` file, it's value will be ` /path/to/project/config`.

-`File.expand_path` converts a pathname to an absolute pathname.
+[File.expand_path](https://docs.ruby-lang.org/en/3.3/File.html#method-c-expand_path) converts a pathname to an absolute pathname.
 When given an optional `dir_string` argument, which we're doing here by passing in `__dir__`, it uses the `dir_string` as a starting point.
 But the first argument we're passing in says to go up one directory.
 So this will return `/path/to/project/lib/**/*.rb`.

-The `Dir.glob` method expands it's first argument, which in our case is a pattern string `/path/to/project/lib/**/*.rb`.
+[Dir.glob](https://docs.ruby-lang.org/en/3.3/Dir.html#method-c-glob) expands it's first argument, which in our case is a pattern string `/path/to/project/lib/**/*.rb`.
 It returns an array of all matching file names, which in this case will be all Ruby files contained in the `lib` directory and all of its subdirectories.

 Finally, when given a block `Dir.glob`, will execute that block for each file matching the pattern.
 In our case, we pass in a block to `require` the file.
-When this code runs, all ruby files in the project will be available in memory.
+When this code runs, all Ruby files in the project's `lib` directory will be available in memory.

-TODO: Aside doesn't have to be in config or named environment, this is just a suggestion for code organization.
-You can name this file and place it wherever you like.
+You don’t have to place this file in `config` or name it `environment.rb` - this is just a suggestion for organizing code.
+Feel free to name it and place it wherever makes sense for your project.

-## Create Project Specific `.irbrc`
+## Create Project Specific .irbrc

 Now that we have the potential to load all project dependencies from a single file, the next step is to ensure this file is always run when starting an irb session.
 To achieve this, create a `.irbrc` file in the project directory.
 This provides an opportunity to customize the behaviour of [irb](https://ruby.github.io/irb/) when started from the project root.